michaelseemichaeldo/escrow256/ReadMe.md

 12. Go to the host and port that truffle is serving (default is localhost:8080) in order to see the served assets
 13. You can run the pre-written tests by running `test` from the terminal.

-If you don't want to run it locally you can also access the dApp via http://escrow256.com and connecting your metamask account to the ropsten test network.